mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 state is recognized by the Imperium and has treaties with it.
 There are numerous worlds where not all of the planetary governments are Imperial members.
-The Imperium takes a long view; in time the member governments’ increased prosperity will entice the others to join.
+The Imperium takes a long view; in time the member governments' increased prosperity will entice the others to join.

 All member worlds have the right to provide for their own defence and to make whatever laws seem necessary, within certain broad limits.
-However, the Imperium retains the right to impose sanctions against a world whose government is taking ‘inappropriate’ actions, the definition of which can vary considerably according to circumstances.
+However, the Imperium retains the right to impose sanctions against a world whose government is taking 'inappropriate' actions, the definition of which can vary considerably according to circumstances.
 Worlds can face travel restrictions, economic sanctions or even total interdiction.
 In the latter case the Imperial